-We do not collect, we do not use and we don’t need visitors personal data such as: name, address, credit card, bank accounts, etc. We collect statistical information and other data in the form of cookies from our users.
+We do not collect, we do not use and we don’t need visitor’s personal data such as name, address, credit card, bank accounts, etc. We collect statistical information and other data in the form of cookies from our users.
 Information of this type is called non-personal data and is thus such information that can not be used to identify any person in any way.
 The information gathered is such that it allows us to see your location, time zone, device, and information on navigating the website.
-We use Google Analytics to collect these data.
+We use Google Analytics to collect this data.

 The information below is intended to inform the user about the placement, use, and administration of “cookies” used by ebookbookstore.com

 Please read carefully the following information:

 Cookies are designed to facilitate access to and delivery of Internet-based services such as personalization of certain settings (language, country, display prices in national currency.

 Cookies, based on the information they gather about users, help site owners make their products more efficient so that users can easily access them, and also increase the effectiveness of online advertising and last but not least, allow multimedia applications or other types of other sites to be included in a sock for making browsing more useful.

 A cookie is a small file of letters and numbers that is stored on any terminal with internet access issued by a web server to a browser (e.g., Internet Explorer, Chrome).

 Please note: Cookies do not contain software, viruses or spyware and can not access the information on the user’s hard drive.
 Cookies do not require personal information and do not personally identify Internet users.